The Thamesfield Youth Association

 This funder does not have a public application process.

-The Thamesfield Youth Association operates as a discretionary grant-maker with funding decisions made by the three-member board of trustees.
+The Thamesfield Youth Association operates as a discretionary grant-maker with funding decisions made by the board of trustees.
 There is no application portal, published application guidelines, or documented deadline structure.

 Based on available evidence, grants appear to be awarded through:

-- Trustee knowledge of local youth organizations
+- Trustee knowledge of local youth organisations

 - Established relationships with beneficiaries (such as the ongoing annual donations to Nomad)